woodRock/fishy-business/docs/source/minutes.rst

   Just go do things, and work it out!" 💪

 General
-- Wellington is a small place 🤏🌏
+* Wellington is a small place 🤏🌏
-- not what you know, but
-, who you know
+* not what you know, but, who you know
-- science is broken
+* science is broken
-- create the job role you dream of working
+* create the job role you dream of working

 Advice for young scientists:
     1. Networking is valuable